Meeting and surpassing all audience expectations every day.

 92 million Americans not even in the workforce.

-The majority of those not even trying to find a job.
+A majority of those not even trying to find a job.

 44 months.

-So he's sitting there in this interview, and he's rattling this stuff off as they're his achievements.
+So he's sitting there in this interview and he's rattling this stuff off as they're his achievements.

-That's why this is delusional, illusory psycho something.
+That's why this is delusional, illusory, psycho-something.

-And so he concludes, I've got all this great stuff, uh stimulus and job growth, economic rescue, and my approval numbers.
+And so he concludes, I've got all this great stuff, stimulus and job growth, economic rescue, and my approval numbers.

 It has to be because the bitter clingers are a bunch of racist pigs.